For Peer Advisors: Using Grad Planner

 Removing an Override on a Requisite

-To remove an override for a requisite for any reason, click on View Overridden Requisites and Suppressed Courses near the top right of the Grad Plan.
+To remove an override for a requisite for any reason, click back onto the course that the requisite was overridden for.

 Raising the Credit Threshold